Pacers surge past visiting Grizzlies

-(Reuters) - Indiana’s furious fourth quarter sparked the Pacers to an 88-83 comeback win over the visiting Memphis Grizzlies on Monday.
+(Reuters) - A furious fourth quarter from the Indiana Pacers sparked an 88-83 comeback win over the visiting Memphis Grizzlies on Monday.

-The Grizzlies, the National Basketball Association’s top defensive team, led by 11 late in the third quarter before the Pacers rebounded.
+The Grizzlies, the NBA’s top defensive team, led by 11 late in the third quarter before the Pacers charged back.

 Ben Hansbrough spurred the charge with two consecutive three-pointers to open the fourth, propelling the Pacers to a 14-4 run that gave them the lead for good.